-These consolidated financial statements were approved for issuance by the Company's board of directors ("Board") on April 29, 2021.
+These consolidated financial statements were approved for issuance by the Company's board of directors ("Board") on April 27, 2022.

-The Company's consolidated financial statements include the accounts of the Company and its wholly owned subsidiary called Stinger Resources Inc. ("Stinger").
+In 2020, the Company's consolidated financial statements included the accounts of the Company and its wholly owned subsidiary called Stinger Resources Inc. ("Stinger").